ttocatta/book-organizer/README.md

 ## How to Run
-1. Clone the repository
+1. Clone the repository `git clone https://github.com/ttocatta/book-organizer`
-2. Look for `src` folder
+2. Open the project in IntelliJ IDEA (or any Java IDE)
-3. Open the project in IntelliJ IDEA (or any Java IDE)
+3. Look for `src` folder
 4. Ensure the required libraries are added to the project classpath
 5. Locate the `BookOrganizerApp` class
 6. Run the program